 Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless they are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+If a party or witnesses does not agree to participate in the cross-examination, the Hearing Officer(s) may not rely on any statements of that party or witnesses in reaching a determination regarding responsibility.
 The Hearing Officer(s) may not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the Live Hearing or refusal to participate in cross-examination.
 Neither the Hearing Officer(s) nor the advisor may request or demand that either party provide evidence that is subject to a legal privilege, unless the party has waived the privilege.
 Employees with a legal privilege may include, but are not limited to: